itinerantfoodie/itinerantfoodie.github.io/_posts/2017-06-05-getting-legally-licensed-in-thailand-and-asean.md

 [![Samoeng Loop - North Thailand](https://images.itinerantfoodie.com/photos/resized-samoeng-loop.png)](https://images.itinerantfoodie.com/photos/resized-samoeng-loop-north-thailand.png)

+While rental companies don't really care if you're licensed or not.
+Sometimes it's probably a good way to have all your papers in order.

 For those who's curious about the process of getting a Thailand issued drivers license, I'm prepared to do a little document on it.

 ## Reason for getting one

 First things first.
 The Thailand drivers license is recognized in the entire ASEAN region (including Vietnam where an IDP isn't recognized - so for insurance purposes you are still legal because you have a valid license).

+The best way to explore South East Asia is on two wheels (so may as well try to have the legal documentation for it) where you get around like a car, however you don't need to worry too much about traffic jams or extremely narrow roads on mountains (much easier to overtake on a bike).

 The total cost of obtaining both motorbike and car licenses is about between 500 and 1000 baht (depending on what documentation you are able to produce - so thats a little under 30 euros).
 Thats cheaper than an IDP, not to mention this lasts for 2 years.
 And sometimes cheaper than obtaining another licensing category if you're from Europe.
 In Germany, a motorbike license costs 1500 euros!

 You can also use this as identification on board domestic flights within the country as well.

-Insurance purposes for both you and your passenger.
+Insurance coverage purposes for both you and your passenger.
 Always a good thing to expect the worst.

 You are in Chiang Mai and need to get around main roads (particularly the outer Moat Area) during the hours of 10am and 4pm.

 ## Documentation Required